Diversity in Education

 To learn about the application process, and to access the application, please review our application process.

-A total of 12 credit hours are required There are (7) eight hours of required coursework:
+A total of 12 credit hours are required.
+There are seven hours of required coursework:

 Select two courses, at least five (5) hours, from the following list: